bripkens/gcstats.js/README.md

  * heapSizeLimit: The absolute limit the heap cannot exceed
  * totalPhysicalSize: Commited size (node 0.11+)
  * pause: Nanoseconds from start to end of GC using hrtime()
- * pause: Nanoseconds from start to end of GC using hrtime()
- * pauseMS: pause expressed in milliseconds

 gctype can have the following values:
  * 1: Scavenge (minor GC)